Jacob-Lockwood/japt-next/readme.md

 ## Contributing

+Run `pnpm build` to compile the TypeScript to JS.

 Builtins are defined in `src/commands.ts`.
 If you write a PR please run `pnpm gen-docs` before submitting, as I haven't gotten the chance to add CI/CD yet.